 8. Property used in a Licensed Business not Exempt from Taxation (G.S.
 105-108)

-A State license, issued under any of the provisions of this Article shall not be construed to exempt from other forms of taxation the property employed in such licensed business, trade, employment, or profession.
+A State license shall not be construed to exempt from other forms of taxation the property employed in such licensed business, trade, employment, or profession.